 occurs anywhere in the mouth, the lips and head and neck region.
 Oral cancer is a type of cancer that

-- oral cancer are expected in the United Approximately 36,000 new cases of States each year. - In Maryland, an average of 600 new cases are expected each year.
+- oral cancer are expected in the United Approximately 36,000 new cases of States each year. - In Maryland, over 670 new cases are expected this year.

 Risk factors of oral cancer include: